 - Toluene: this has been linked to headaches, nausea, and dizziness.
 In severe cases, it can cause fetal defects in pregnant women that were overly exposed.

 - Dibutyl Phthalate (DBP): this ingredient has been linked to fertility issues.
 It disrupts the normal function of reproductive hormones.

 These 3 have been banned by the EU and gradually discontinued in the US.
 The problem is that some nail polishes that are in stores may still have these ingredients.

 Check the label before using a nail polish.

 At Orly, we don’t use any of these toxic ingredients.

 Gel and Acrylic Nails

-The gel and acrylics themselves don’t cause damage.
-It’s the application and removal processes that damage the nail bed.
+The gel and acrylics themselves don’t usually cause damage.
+It’s the application and removal processes that can damage the nail bed.

 During the application process, the nails are buffed.
 Over buffing will thin the nails and damage the nail bed.